fetachallenge/fetachallengesubmission/README.md

 - `output_biom`: [OPTIONAL] Path to save the output biometry values (in a TSV file).
 The file should contain predicted biometry measurements in millimetres (mm) for the given subject in columns `LCC`, `HV`, `bBIP`, `sBIP`, and `TCD`.
 The file should follow exactly the same formatting as the `biometry.tsv` file in the training dataset, but with predicted values for a single subject.
 - `output_landm`: [OPTIONAL] Path to save the output biometry landmarks (in a NIfTI file) in a format similar to the `sub-0XX_rec-xxx_meas.nii.gz` files.
 The landmarks should be in the same space and have the same dimensions as the input SR image (e.g. they should **not** be in the transformed space unlike `sub-0XX_rec-xxx_meas.nii.gz`).
 This is an optional output for the biometry task that will not be used for ranking.

-Ensure the correct environment and dependencies are loaded in the inference script.

-**If you are participating in only one of the challenges, modify the [`inference.sh`](src/inference.sh) script to accept only the relevant arguments for you.
-During inference, all arguments mentioned above will be available through corresponding variables, meaning that you could access their values in your `inference.sh` script through $<variable_name>**
+**If you are participating in only one of the challenges, modify the [`inference.sh`](src/inference.sh) script to accept only the relevant for you arguments.
+During inference all arguments mentioned above will be available through corresponding variables, meaning that you could access their values in your `inference.sh` script through `$<variable_name>`**.

 For example, if you are using Python, we recommend first defining a Python script for inference.
 See [`src/test.py`](src/test.py) where we have defined a dummy example of such a script, that handles input and output arguments, runs dummy inference and saves outputs in the correct format.
 Running the script from `inference.sh` should be as simple as: